-Iontophoresis as a treatment for palmar and plantar hyperhidrosis can be very effective.
-This low-intensity treatment sends low-voltage electrical currents into a pan of water in which your hands or feet are sitting.
+Iontophoresis is a treatment for palmar and plantar hyperhidrosis that can be very effective.
+This low-intensity sweaty hands treatment sends low-voltage electrical currents into a pan of water in which your hands or feet are sitting.

-That electric current can reduce how active your sweat glands are.
-But it won’t work like magic in the first treatment.
+The electric current can reduce how active your sweat glands are.
+However, it won’t work right away.
 You might have to do as many as 10 sessions before you notice a real improvement.
-But after that, you can reduce the frequency of the treatments and just set up a maintenance schedule.
+After that, you can reduce the frequency of the treatments and just set up a maintenance schedule.

 This procedure can be performed in a doctor’s office or at home after your doctor writes you a prescription for the equipment.
-Iontophoresis really does work, and it you are struggling and unable to get results, there are ways to make iontophoresis more effective.
+Iontophoresis really does work, and if you’re struggling and unable to get results, there are ways to make iontophoresis more effective.

-Although it may take a few sessions to see results, it does work.
-Some studies have shown it reduces sweating by as much as 81 percent.
+Although it may take a few sessions to see results, iontophoresis does work.
+Some studies have shown it helps stop sweaty hands and feet by as much as 81 percent.
 Although it doesn’t offer total sweat control, that 81 percent can be a life-changing amount for someone suffering from hyperhidrosis.

 Botox treatment for palmar and plantar hyperhidrosis can be extremely helpful.
 The same compound that immobilizes people’s foreheads and is frequently used as a way to look younger can help with your sweaty hands as well.
-Botox injections can cut back on how much sweat your palms produce for six months.
+Botox injections can decrease the amount of sweat your palms produce for up to six months.

-The drawback to this treatment is that it can be uncomfortable or even painful, depending on your pain tolerance level.
+The biggest drawback to this type of treatment is that it can be uncomfortable when receiving the botox injections.

-You shouldn’t sign up with just any medical professional who offers Botox injections though.
-You should look for one who has received training to help with hyperhidrosis in particular.
+Before consenting to botox injections you should find an experienced dermatologist.
+You should look for a doctor who is experienced in treating hyperhidrosis.
 To find a suitable professional, you might want to use the Physician Finder function on the International Hyperhidrosis Society’s website.

 Endoscopic Thoracic Sympathectomy Surgery

-Some people might have the most success with managing their sweaty hands by using a combination of these treatments.
-But if all these treatment options still aren’t enough, surgical treatment for primary focal hyperhidrosis may be necessary.
+Many people have success in managing their sweaty hands by using a combination of sweaty hand treatment options.
+For some, however, these treatments are not enough.
+In that case, surgical treatment for primary focal hyperhidrosis may be necessary.
 This type of surgery is called endoscopic thoracic sympathectomy.